 Hypokalemia is a low level of potassium in the blood.
 Potassium is a mineral.
 It helps the heart, kidneys, and other organs to work well.
 Low levels can lead to problems with nerves and muscles.
 It can also cause an irregular heart rate.

 Potassium enters the body through food and digestion.
 It passes out of the blood through the kidneys.
-Hypokalemia occurs when there is not enough potassium being absorbed into the body, too much potassium is removed by the kidneys, or potassium moves from the blood into the cells.
+Hypokalemia occurs when the body does not absorb enough potassium.
+This can happen when the kidneys remove too much of it.
+It can also happen when it moves from the blood into the cells.

 Family Doctor—American Academy of Family Physicians

 Hypokalemia.
 NORD—National Organization for Rare Disorders website.
 Available at: https://rarediseases.org/rare-diseases/hypokalemia.
 Accessed January 6, 2021.